Home Flipbooks Index of Barns Barns by Region Barns by Type Museums The Barn Story Books about barns

 web counter

-The wheat barn was built about fifty years after the Barley barn from trees felled between 1257 and 1280.
+The Wheat Barn at Cressing Temple in Essex was built about fifty years after the Barley barn from trees felled between 1257 and 1280.
 It has been less altered than the Barley Barn and still shows clearly the original structure of long passing shores.

 Oak trees do not normally grow such long straight limbs and this is clear evidence of managed oak woodland with the trees being pollarded to produce long, straight, quick growing limbs above the poll.